North American XB-70 Valkyrie: The "missile problem"

 The B-70, designed for even higher speeds, altitudes and range than the B-58, suffered even more in relative terms.
 At high altitudes, the B-70 was as much as four times as fast as the B-52, but at low altitudes it was limited to only Mach 0.95, only modestly faster than the B-52 at the same altitudes.
-It also had a smaller bombload and shorter range.
+It also had a smaller bomb load and shorter range.
 Its only major advantage would be its ability to use high speed in areas without missile cover, especially on the long journey from the US to USSR.
 The value was limited; the USAF's doctrine stressed that the primary reason for maintaining the bomber force in an era of ICBMs was that the bombers could remain in the air at long ranges from their bases and were thus immune to sneak attack.
 In this case, the higher speed would be used for only a short period of time between the staging areas and the Soviet coastline.

 Adding to the problems, the zip fuel program was canceled in 1959.
-After burning, the fuel turned into liquids and solids that increased wear on moving turbine engine components.
+After burning, the fuel turned into caustic and abrasive liquids and solids that increased wear on moving turbine engine components and were toxic, making servicing difficult.
 Although the B-70 was intended to use zip only in the afterburners, and thus avoid this problem, the enormous cost of the zip program for such limited gains led to its cancellation.
-This by itself was not a fatal problem, however, as newly developed high-energy fuels like JP-6 were available to make up some of the difference.
+This by itself was not a fatal problem as newly developed high-energy fuels like JP-6 were available to make up some of the difference.
 Most of the range lost in the change from zip fuel was restored by filling one of the two bomb bays with a fuel tank.
-However, another problem arose when the XF-108 program was canceled in September 1959, which ended the shared development that benefited the B-70 program.
+Another problem arose when the XF-108 program was canceled in September 1959, which ended the shared development that benefited the B-70 program.